 - A computer with active Ethernet port with DHCP enabled.
-See the link "Preparing a Computer for Network Access:" in Appendix B for help with DHCP configuration. - An active account with your Internet service provider for data and/or voice services. - Depending on how your Internet Service Provider (ISP) set up the Internet account, you will need one or more of these configuration settings to connect the gateway to the Internet: - Host and Domain Names - ISP Domain Name Server (DNS) Addresses - Fixed or Static IP Address - Each computer that will connect to the gateway must have either an installed Ethernet Network Interface Card (NIC), USB Host port, or 802.11b or 802.11g wireless adapter.
+See the link "Preparing a Computer for Network Access:" in Appendix B for help with DHCP configuration. - An active account with your Internet service provider for data and/or voice services. - Each computer that will connect to the gateway must have either an installed Ethernet Network Interface Card (NIC), USB Host port, or 802.11b or 802.11g wireless adapter.